The Mummy of Yokokura Temple

 Know before you go

 In autumn, the trees blaze red and naturally draw many visitors and the hills are a network of paths and trails.
-This is probably the best time to visit, too.
+This is probably the best time to visit.

-Nearby Myohogadake, Seitaizan and Tonokura mountains offer rewarding hikes, but there isn’t much in the way of accommodation in the area, so you’re better off heading back to Ogaki, Gifu or Nagoya cities at the end of the day.
+Nearby Myohoga-dake and Tonokura mountains offer rewarding hikes, but there isn’t much in the way of accommodation in the area, so you’re better off heading back to Ogaki, Gifu or Nagoya cities at the end of the day.